The center functor is fully faithful: Introduction

 It turns out that these two results are immediate consequences of a single result, also the main result of this work (see Theorem \ref{thm:functorial} and Theorem \ref{thm:fully-faithful}), which says that \begin{quote} the center $\FZ$ defines a fully faithful functor from the category of indecomposable multi-fusion categories with morphisms given by the equivalence classes of bimodules to the category of braided fusion categories with morphisms given by the equivalence classes of closed monoidal bimodules (see Definition \ref{def:monoidal-modules}). \end{quote} The functoriality of $\FZ$,\footnote{A similar functoriality of the center was proved in the framework of 2d TQFT and 2d rational conformal field theory in \cite{dkr1,dkr2}.} first conjectured in \cite{kong-icmp}, actually holds for much more general monoidal categories than fusion categories.
 In Section \ref{sec:fun-center}, we prove it for indecomposable multi-tensor categories over an algebraically closed field $k$.
 Using results in \cite{eno2008,eno2009,dmno} and the functoriality of $\FZ$, one can easily prove the fully-faithfulness of $\FZ$ (see Theorem 5.6 in \cite{kong-wen-zheng}).
 It is, however, much more desirable to find a new proof of the fully-faithfulness that has a clear physical meaning.
 One of the main goals of this work is to provide such a physics-inspired proof. }

-It is well known in classical algebras that the notion of center is not functorial unless we consider only simple algebras.
-Recent development in physics \cite{dkr1,dkr2,kong-icmp,kong-wen-zheng}, however, suggests that this rather trivial functoriality of center for simple algebras becomes highly non-trivial for a categorical analogue of the simple algebra, if we also modify the morphisms in the target category properly.
+It is well known in classical algebra that the notion of center is not functorial unless we consider only simple algebras.
+Recent developments in the mathematical theory of 2d rational conformal field theories \cite{dkr1,dkr2} and that of topological orders in condensed matter physics \cite{kitaev-kong,kong-icmp,kong-wen-zheng}, however, suggest that this rather trivial functoriality of the center for simple algebras becomes highly non-trivial for the categorical analogue of simple algebras, if we also modify the morphisms in the target category properly.

 In this paper, we prove that the notion of center (or Drinfeld center) defines a symmetric monoidal functor $\FZ$ from the category $\mtc$ of indecomposable multi-tensor categories over a field $k$ (see Definition \ref{def:k-linear-monoidal}) with morphisms given by bimodules to the category $\bmtc$ of braided tensor categories with morphisms given by monoidal bimodules (see Definition \ref{def:monoidal-modules}).
 More precisely, for $\CC, \CD\in \mtc$ and a $\CC$-$\CD$-bimodule $\CM$, the center functor $\FZ$ is defined by $\CC \mapsto \FZ(\CC)$ and $\CM\mapsto \FZ(\CM)$, where $\FZ(\CM):=\Fun_{\CC|\CD}(\CM,\CM)$ is the category of $\CC$-$\CD$-bimodule functors.